milovdpas/opa_harries_herinneringen/frontend/TEST_INSTRUCTIONS.md

 ## ✅ Next Steps

 Once you verify the algorithm works:
-1. Replace test photo with actual reference photo of Opa Harry
+1. Replace test photo with actual reference photo of Opa Harrie
 2. Build the actual mosaic components to display the colored cards
 3. Add zoom and interaction features